 tops.
 This imaginary line is often also known as the support level.

-How to Trade the Double Top Pattern?
+How to Trade a Double Top Pattern?

 In price charts, forecasting the end of a trend and the